rtic-rs/rtic/book/en/src/migration/migration_v5.md

 }
 ```

-## Spawn/schedule from anywhere
+## Spawn from anywhere

-With the new "spawn/schedule from anywhere", old code such as:
+With the new spawn/spawn_after/spawn_at interface,
+old code requiring the context `cx` for spawning such as:

 ``` rust
 #[task(spawn = [bar])]